PostgREST/postgrest/nix/README.md

 A third option is to install utilities that you use very often locally:

 ```
-$ nix-env -f default.nix -iA style
+$ nix-env -f default.nix -iA devtools

 # `postgrest-style` can now be run directly:
 $ postgrest-style

 ```

-Note that this does not yet work for all utilities (e.g. `postgrest-test-spec` currently needs to be run within the Nix shell environment).

 If you use `nix-shell` very often, you might like to use https://github.com/xzfc/cached-nix-shell, which skips evaluating all our Nix expressions if nothing changed, reducing startup time for the shell considerably.

 ## Testing